EOPF-Explorer/landing-page/index.md

   tagline="Web Optimized Zarr for EOPF" title="Data Model Development"
 >
-At the core of our activity is the development of a data model for web-optimised data access.

-Read more about the considerations and design principles, as well as the relationship to ongoing community efforts for the GeoZarr and Web-Optimized Zarr (WOZ) conventions.
+At the core of our activity is the development of a data model for web-optimised data access. <br /><br /> Read more about the considerations and design principles, as well as the relationship to ongoing community efforts for the GeoZarr and Web-Optimized Zarr (WOZ) conventions.
 </FeatureSection>

 ### Our Goals